syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### FloatWindowStyle

-The style for the float window can be applied using the `FloatWindowStyle` property of the DockingManager by setting its TargetType as `AutoTemplatedContentControl`.
+The style for the float window can be applied using the `FloatWindowStyle` property of the DockingManager by setting its TargetType as AutoTemplatedContentControl.
 It gets or sets the style for the floatwindow when it is rendered.

 {% highlight xml %}